binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 ```

 :::info
-`app_id = 1089` is just for testing purposes, please update it with your own in production. please check [this](/docs/setting-up-a-deriv-application) to create a new app for yourself.
+`app_id = 1089` is just for testing purposes, please update it with your own app_id when releasing your application on a production environment. please check [this guide](/docs/setting-up-a-deriv-application) to create a new app for yourself.
 :::

-at this point we're connected to the `websocket server` but we're not getting or recieving any data, to send/receive data we have to `subscribe` to [websocket events](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket#events).
+At this point we are connected to the `websocket server`.
+But, we do not receive any data.
+To send or receive data, we have to `subscribe` to <a href="https://developer.mozilla.org/en-US/docs/Web/API/WebSocket#events" target="_blank">websocket events</a>.

-generally we have 4 events on `websockets connections`:
+Generally we have 4 events on `websockets connections`:

 - **close**:
   Fired when a connection with a WebSocket is closed.
 Also available via the onclose property